-A southern gem, Jekyll Island has a long and storied history that began back at its colonization in 1733.
-General James Oglethorpe, who founded the colony of Georgia, named Jekyll Island in honor or Sir Joseph Jekyll, his friend and financier from England.
+A southern gem, Jekyll Island has a long and storied history that began back with its colonization in 1733.
+General James Oglethorpe, who founded the colony of Georgia, named Jekyll Island in honor of Sir Joseph Jekyll, his friend and financier from England.
 The island and the Jekyll Island Club have seen more than their fair share of historic importance and a number of spirits from the past still call the island home.

 Jekyll Island Club History

 The Jekyll Island Club was a private club on Jekyll Island, which is located on Georgia’s Atlantic coast.
 It was founded in 1886 when members of a hunting and recreational club purchased the entire island for $125,000, or $3.1 million dollars by today’s standards)

 The original design of the Jekyll Island clubhouse was completed in the beginning of 1888, with its turret being the signature design feature.
 The club thrived through the entirety of the 20th century, and its members were those from the world’s wealthiest families.
 Think the Rockefellers, Vanderbilts, and Morgans.